gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 Now, with these aliases, when you type `ls`, the shell will replace `ls` with `ls -G`.
 And when you type `ll`, it will replace `ll` with `ls -l`, which will in turn be expanded to `ls -G -l` if you've created both the above aliases.

 Note that aliases like these will disappear when you close your terminal window and open a new one.
-In order to make them persistent, you need to add them to a file in your home directory called `.bashrc`.
-[Here's](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) some more reading on the subject.
+In order to make them persistent, you need to add them to a file in your home directory called `.bash_profile`.
+[Here's](https://www.thegeekdiary.com/what-is-the-purpose-of-bash_profile-file-under-user-home-directory-in-linux/) some more reading on the subject.

 ## The shell history, pipes, and `grep`